 The positive effects of quality hunter education programs on hunter safety, behavior, satisfaction, retention and public acceptance of hunting are often overlooked.
 To address this concern, hunter education administrators have placed an increased emphasis on improved methods of delivery and teaching techniques in the hunter education curriculum.
 There have also been a number of additions to the curriculum including landowner relations, ethical behavior, wildlife identification, wildlife management and conservation, hunting and wildlife laws and the enforcement of these laws.

 The purpose of these revised certification standards is to maintain quality of hunter education regarding the practices and procedures used and accepted within the hunting community.
 The standards provide a basis for recognition of hunter education student certification.
-It is not the intent of the International Hunter Education Association to include every practice or procedure that might be desirable or implemented within a hunter education course since the content and delivery of all courses are not identical or uniform.
+It is not the intent of the International Hunter Education Association (IHEA)-USA to include every practice or procedure that might be desirable or implemented within a hunter education course since the content and delivery of all courses are not identical or uniform.

 This new set of certification standards is intended to prescribe the minimum body of knowledge necessary to affect safe, legal, and enjoyable hunting.
 In addition, the proposed certification standards are predicated on reducing risk in hunting based on empirical incident and hunting violation statistics.